French Bread In One Hour

 Step Five: Roll Out The Rectangles and Shape The Dough

 I roll out the two pieces of dough into a rectangle shape, roll them up into tube shapes, and then place them on a greased cookie sheet or French bread/baguette pan.
-I love my French bread pan, I think it helps the loaves maintain their shape.
+I love my French bread pan; I think it helps the loaves maintain their shape.

-Step Six: Place On Greased Pans
+Step Six: Place in Greased Pans

 Step Seven: Cover and Let Rise